ziolko/active-store/README.md

     // in the databases using active-store
     const login = userLogin.get();

-    // start fetching data from activeQuery for currently selected github login.
+    // start fetching data from activeQuery for currently
-    // The line below will suspense until github profile finishes loading.
+    // selected github login.
+The line below will suspend until
+    // github profile finishes loading.
     // There's no need for special handling of the async loading state. return githubProfile.get(login);
   });